NYC Truck Accident Lawyer

 - Take photos of all the vehicles in the truck accident.

 - Obtain the contact information of all drivers, passengers and witnesses.

 - Put flares out to alert other drivers to the accident.

 - Take pictures of your injuries when you get home.

-- Keep a log of all expenses related to the accident and your physical and emotional condition daily.
+- Keep a log of all expenses, and of your physical and emotional condition daily.

 Where Do I File a Truck Accident Case?

 There are special rules regarding filing against an out-of-state trucker.
 Your choice is to file in the state where the accident occurred or the state where you or the trucking company resides.
 If the trucker is an employee of a trucking company, you can file in the state where the business has its principal office.
 However, you may need different attorneys for each state.
 You can discuss where to file with your New York truck accident lawyer.